International Application Checklist

 - TOEFL/IELTS/PTE: Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), Pearson Test for English (PTE) or Duolingo English Test.
 To have your TOEFL score automatically sent to Virginia Tech, please specify Virginia Tech’s CEEB code (5859) on the test form.
-Scores need to be received in our office by November 15 for Early Decision review or by February 1st for Early Action and Regular Decision Applications.
+Scores need to be received in our office by February 1st for Early Action and Regular Decision Applications.
 For additional details, see the requirements page.

 - Educational Documents: All documents in a language other than English must be accompanied by certified English translations.
 Notarized translations alone will not be accepted.
 Translations supplement, but do not replace original documents.
 Please remember to send both.
-The deadline to submit all required high school transcripts/mark sheets is November 15 for Early Decision applicants and February 1 for Early Action and Regular Decision applicants.
+The deadline to submit all required high school transcripts/mark sheets is February 1 for Early Action and Regular Decision applicants.